PaulHax/align-data/README.md

 When adding new ICL datasets:

-1. Add files to appropriate directories under `data/`
+1. Add files to appropriate directories under `data/` using descriptive names (e.g., `AF-train.json`, `MU-train.json`)
-2. Update this README
+2. Update this README and any relevant config examples
+3. Create a pull request to main branch

+### Releases

+Releases are automated!
+When your PR is merged to main:

-3. Create a new release with semantic versioning
+- A new git tag is automatically created with semantic versioning (e.g., v1.0.1)
+- GitHub releases are created with downloadable archives
+- Use git tags for version tracking rather than dates in filenames

+Version increment hints (optional):

+- Include `[major]` in commit message for breaking changes (v1.0.0 → v2.0.0)
+- Include `[minor]` in commit message for new features (v1.0.0 → v1.1.0)
+- Default: patch increment for fixes and updates (v1.0.0 → v1.0.1)